 Members of the Garner family have also been out searching, something law enforcement has concerns about.

 "We're understanding of the family's concerns," Smith said.
 "But when you go out into the wilderness this time of year, you're taking a tremendous chance."

-The sheriffs of Lincoln County, Nev., Beaver, Iron, and Washington counties will meet today to go over their search efforts in a closed-door meeting in Cedar City.
+The sheriffs of Lincoln County, Nev., Beaver, Iron, and Washington counties will meet to go over their search efforts in a closed-door meeting in Cedar City on Tuesday.
 They will determine then whether or not to continue searching for the couple.

 "We'll sit down at a conference table to see if we can find anything we may have missed and lay it all out on the table," Lee said.